aesmi/N-Layer-Architecture-Typescript/README.md

 - [x] Is IService really a port?
 - [x] Make sure there are no naming conflicts. e.g "User"
 - [x] Clean up all imports with Absolute Pathing
-- [ ] Create an aggregated root for User Posts.
+- [x] Create a post with user
-- [ ] Create a post, get posts by user
+- [x] Get user posts by user
+- [ ] Refactor API Server with inversify express utils & add final tests

+## Next

+- [ ] Research aggregated roots, bound context, value objects